Site Overlay

 Diagnose and treat neurological vision problems: They evaluate and manage a wide range of conditions that affect the visual system, including optic neuritis, and conditions that cause double vision or abnormal eye movements.

-Investigate unexplained vision loss: They are often called upon to find the cause of vision loss that has no obvious eye-related reason.
+Investigate unexplained vision loss: They are often called upon to identify the cause of vision loss with no apparent eye-related cause.

 Work with other medical specialists: They collaborate with other neurologists and ophthalmologists to treat complex cases.